Graduate Outcomes Contact Details record 2020/21

 |Record||These rules trigger for individual graduate records||EMAIL.04 - No email or telephone number has been returned for the graduate.|

-A full list of the quality rules can be found on the C18071 coding manual.
+A full list of the quality rules can be found in the C20071 coding manual.

 A progress bar is located on the contact details main tab.
 Within here, youll also find it in the file upload, web form and quality report tabs.
 This bar informs the provider of the status of their survey collection across 6 cogs.

 Each graduate can only have one status, meaning each graduate in the surveyable population will appear once across the six cogs below.
 Each graduate should move from left to right over the cohort, but may move back if we have exhausted contact details.

 - No details this is the number of records for which no contact details have been supplied within a providers surveyable population.